wp-plugins/formilla-live-chat/readme.txt

 = Does the free live chat package allow me to use a smart phone to chat with my customers? = Yes.
 Our free live chat package can be configured with any smart phone or tablet using Google Talk to send and receive chats.
+Note: Google plans to retire Google Talk at some point in the near future in favor of Google Hangouts.
+Hangouts unfortunately does not work with 3rd party chat software such as Formilla Live Chat.

 = What happens when I choose the 'Request Chat' action from the visitor monitoring dashboard? =